ShreyaSingh88110/Weather-App/README.md

 # Weather-App
-This is my first git
+This is my Task 1 of my internship with code craft